larsjx/phase-0/week-8/database-intro/my_solution.md

 ####What is a one-to-many relationship?

-A one-to-many relationship is that in which a single record (or row) in a relational database   can relate directly to multiple rows of another table.
-A very common example of this would be customers and orders.
+A one-to-many relationship is that in which a single record (or row) of one table in a relational database can relate directly to multiple rows of another table.
+A common example of this would be customers and orders.
 One customer can have zero to many orders but an order can only have one customer.

 ####What is a primary key?
 What is a foreign key?
 How can you determine which is which?